-When boat video is used, the boat video will be monitored on the tower by another Judge who will advise the Chief Judge if he disagrees with the event Judges decision.
-In which case the Chief Judge and the review Judge will again review the video file to determine which score is correct.
+The boat video will be monitored on the tower by another Judge who will advise the Chief Judge if he disagrees with the event Judges decision.
+In which case the Chief Judge or an appointed Judge and the review Judge will review the video to determine which score is correct.